-- · Retention options do not apply to secondary backup locations. - You receive no notification if the main backup is successful, but the backup to the additional location fails - · Specify a retention plan for local "on demand" backup files.
+- Retention options do not apply to secondary backup locations. - You receive no notification if the main backup is successful, but the backup to the additional location fails. - Specify a retention plan for local "on demand" backup files. - Specify one or more email address to notify administrators if an unattended (nightly) backup is not successful.